brandai/starterkit-mustache-brandai/README.md

 ## Synchronizing data
 This starter kit contains style-data.json representing [example project](https://brand.ai/acme-demo-new) from Brand.ai.

-To have Pattern Lab use data from your style guide, replace the default style-data.json with the style-data.json that's available for your style guide.
+To have Pattern Lab use data from your design library, replace the default style-data.json with the style-data.json that's available for your design library.
 You can find the latter by visiting the data export app on Brand.ai. [for example](https://brand.ai/acme-demo-new/style/applications/data-export/json)

 You can download the style-data.json file and copy it to your source folder.
 Alternatively, you can automate this process by running a brandai-cli command.
-This makes it easy to update Pattern Lab as your style guide changes.
+This makes it easy to update Pattern Lab as your design library changes.

 Here's how you'd do it.